 "Ah, of course," the impostor replied amusedly before slurping down the last of his water and wiping at his muzzle. "'Entertainment Night', huh?
 Guess that makes sense, but uh…" He leaned toward Ronson conspiratorially as Jacobs stared and bent toward them as well.
 Samael politely waited a moment for both privates to press in before whispering loudly: "But is it even remotely entertaining??"

-The equus looked away awkwardly as his canis compatriot stared down at Samael, clearly not believing he actually asked that.
+Ronson looked away awkwardly as his compatriot stared down at Samael, clearly not believing he actually asked that.
 Jacobs worked his maw a few times, then finally sputtered: "Well, I mean, of course it is!
 It's from Red Army Command, they know exactly what we need for morale!"
 He stared in disbelief at his friend.
 "Right, Ronson?!?"

 "Uh...well…" Ronson cleared his throat uncomfortably and then looked around furtively before whispering loudly: "Jacobs, those…those videos are really boring!
 I mean…they're…they're informative, but they're so boring."
-He rubbed his tight undershirt nervously -- even without their armor, both soldiers were still ridiculously thick, which provided Samael with plenty of welcome distractions as he listened to them fret about their loyalty to the company line.
+He rubbed his tight undershirt nervously -- even without their armor, both soldiers were still ridiculously thick, which provided Samael with plenty of welcome distractions as he listened to them fret about the extent of their loyalty.

-Jacobs huffed loud enough to draw the shorter chupadore from his reverie.
+Jacobs huffed loud enough to draw Samael from his reverie.
 "Well…they're informative, that's all!
 We need to know what we can do to help win the war faster."

 "I dunno…it just mostly seems like the same clips lately, and then some new type of ammo, or new grenade or…" Ronson scowled as he tapped a claw insistently on the table.
 "I just think they aren't trying very hard, that's all!"